The point of most businesses is to profitably sell the inventory they buy.

 But the great part about sell through is that it doesn’t just measure inventory as a whole.
 It can also be used for inventory from specific manufacturers or product lines.
 Businesses are then able to understand which types of products from which suppliers are the best investment.

 Also, like inventory turnover, it’s a good way to qualify how efficiently your supply chain runs.
 If your inventory pipeline is running smooth, sell through rate reflects that.
-Low sell through means there are likely opportunities around optimizing carrying costs and pricing strategies.
+Low sell through means there are likely opportunities around optimizing inventory carrying costs and pricing strategies.

 How to Calculate Sell Through Rate